Dating apps literally hide women after 35. The algorithm admitted it. We are not kidding.

 Advertisement

 The real question isn't whether men have better dating options than women.
 The real question is: why are we letting algorithms define what an "option" even means?
 A woman who matches with 50 men who never message her doesn't have 50 options.
 She has zero.
 A man who gets three matches that lead to actual dates has three.
-The technology has created a mirage of abundance that benefits no one except the platforms selling subscriptions.
+The technology created a mirage of abundance that benefits no one except the platforms selling subscriptions.

 “We're not dating anymore.
 We're feeding data into machines that treat human connection as a retention metric.”

-— Dr. Elena Vasquez, MIT Fintech Lab
+— Dr. Elena Vasquez, MIT

 This mirrors what we've seen in other industries where automation replaces human judgment.
 Just as AI hiring tools learned to reject qualified candidates based on arbitrary patterns, dating algorithms learned to filter out perfectly good partners because they don't fit a narrow engagement model.
 The result is a generation of single people who feel like something is broken — and they're right.